100% Permanent and Total (P&T) VA Disability Ratings

 Note: Other factors may also be considered in determining eligibility for these benefits.

-Dependency and Indemnity Compensation: Both CHAMPVA and Chapter 35 DEA require the veteran to be P&T (permanent and totally – 100% – disabled).
-For DIC, however, eligibility depends on how long you were considered P&T.
+Dependency and Indemnity Compensation: Both CHAMPVA and Chapter 35 DEA require the veteran to be P&T (permanently and totally 100 percent disabled).
+For DIC, however, eligibility depends on how long the veteran has been considered P&T.

-- If the veteran’s condition was rated P&T for 10 years immediately prior to his/her death, his/her dependents will be eligible for DIC.
+- If the veteran’s condition was rated P&T for 10 years immediately prior to their death, their dependents will be eligible for DIC.

-- If the veteran’s condition was rated P&T for less than 10 years prior to his/her death, his/her dependents will only be eligible for DIC if the veteran died from a service-connected condition.
+- If the veteran’s condition was rated P&T for less than 10 years prior to their death, their dependents will only be eligible for DIC if the veteran died from a service-connected condition.

 State benefits: Many states have special benefits for veterans who are permanently and totally disabled.
 Check out this website to find out which benefits your state offers.